NREL/PLEXOS2PRAS.jl/README.md

 process_solution("Model MyRun Solution.h5", "mysystem.pras")
 ```

-The function provides a number of optional keyword arguments, including:
+The function provides a number of optional keyword arguments, including two

-`charge_capacities`: Should be the same as the value provided to the
-`process_workbook` function.

-`charge_efficiencies`: Should be the same as the value provided to the
+sets of mutually-exclusive options:

+`pump_capacities` vs `pump_efficiencies`: Boolean values that determine how
+reported PLEXOS pumped storage properties should map to PRAS Storage and
+GeneratorStorage properties.
+The provided values should match the options set
+in the earlier `process_workbook` function call.

+`battery_availabilities` vs `battery_efficiencies`: Boolean values that
+determine how reported PLEXOS Battery properties should map to PRAS Storage
+properties.
+The provided values should match the options set in the earlier
-`process_workbook` function.
+`process_workbook` function call.

 `timestep`: The length of a simulation timestep as a `Dates.TimePeriod`, e.g.
 `Hour(1)` or `Minute(5)`.
 Defaults to `Hour(1)`.